 Constantly comparing yourself to others is a sure-fire recipe for low self-esteem and unhappiness.
 It’s a tough habit to break, especially if you use social media and are exposed to the ‘insta-perfect lives’ of the people you follow.
 The trick is to start noticing when you compare yourself to others.
 Once you’ve developed more awareness, the next step is to consciously stop yourself and then start thinking about all the great things you do have.
 The things you love, the people in your life, and the experiences you’re grateful for.
 If you can make this a regular practice, you’ll start to feel happier and more content.

 If you’re feeling motivated and inspired after reading this article, I have plenty of other tools and resources designed to help people with their mental health maintenance.
 There’s my free guide to mindfulness, fortnightly newsletters and masses of information on my Instagram page, the.perfectionism.therapist.
-And if you’re looking for a therapist, please use my therapy enquiry form to get in touch.
+And if you’re looking for a therapist, you can book a free consultation with me here.